Hang With Deliciously Ella Here: The Calcot, Cotswolds

 Get Some Rest & Relaxation Here: Thyme, Cotswolds

-Cotswolds newcomer Thyme has launched a series of new treatments in its Meadow Spa.
+Cotswolds 'village within a village' Thyme has launched a series of new treatments in its Meadow Spa.
 We like the sound of the Pamper Package (one-night midweek stay for two people, including breakfast; full 60-minute body massages – including acupressure points and back stretching – using Aurelia Probiotic Skincare oils; and a bottle of English sparkling wine in room on arrival), which includes a stay in one of Thyme’s 31 luxurious bedrooms.
-Elsewhere, the Spa Nurture Package provides a half-day of pampering with a 90-minute signature Aurelia Ritual for kin, body and mind, along with access to the Greenhouse, spring-water swimming pool and hot tub, plus lunch in the Ox Barn or in The Swan Pub.
+Elsewhere, the Spa Nurture Package provides a half-day of pampering with a 90-minute signature Aurelia Ritual for skin, body and mind, along with access to the Greenhouse, spring-water swimming pool and hot tub, plus lunch in the Ox Barn or in The Swan Pub.
 The spa also encompasses a yoga and pilates studio.

 Southrop Manor Estate, Gloucestershire, GL7 3PW